 Quotation marks

-Single quotation marks are produced using ` at the start and ‘ at the end.
-Double quotation marks (for citation) are produced by typing ` ` and ‘ ‘ (two directed single quote characters at the beginning and two undirected single quotation characters at the end of the quote.
-Then you will get distinctly left-handed and right-handed typographic quotation marks.
+Single quotation marks are produced using ` at the start and ' at the end.
+Double quotation marks (for citation) are produced by typing ` ` in the code before the quote and ' ' after the quote (two directed single quote characters at the beginning and two undirected single quotation characters at the end of the quote, no spaces in-between the characters).
+Then you will get distinct typographic opening double quotation marks (“) and closing double quotation marks (”).

 Example: